 Q: How long is the training?

-Q: What is included in the training?
+Q: What is included in the Teen CERT curriculum?

 A: Yes and it is encouraged.
 It is recommended that participants receive 20-30 community service hours toward graduation.
-Talk to your principal or teachers for more information.